Should i take a fixed or variable rate?

 how much down payment do i require to purchase an investment property?

 Currently, to purchase an investment property, borrowers must have a down payment of at least 20%.
+There are other programs that allow for as little as 5% down such as cottage properties and second homes.
+For more information, click HERE.
 Standard mortgages are available such as fixed and variable rates and extended 30 year amortizations are offered.
 There are still competitive interest rates offered when it comes to investment properties.
 Some lenders may charge a small insurance premium if the down payment is 25% or less.
 If you want to purchase a rental property and have at least a 20% down payment, we can help arranging optimum financing to help you save money and maintain a convenient monthly mortgage payment.

 how much income do i require to qualify for purchasing or refinancing a rental property?